JkrCode/WebAIFrontend/README.md

 -> a node_modules folder should pop in the project root directory up after installation is finished

 to start the react server run "npm run dev"

+functionality is limited when starting without running background